spudmind/undertheinfluence/scrapers/appc/README.md

 APPC Scraper
 ============

-This scraper pulls data from [the current APPC register](http://www.appc.org.uk/members/register/), as well as [previous registers](http://www.appc.org.uk/previous-registers/).
+This scraper fetches data from [the current APPC register](http://www.appc.org.uk/members/register/), as well as [previous registers](http://www.appc.org.uk/previous-registers/).
+For the timebeing, it only scrapes the current register.
+At some point, we'll make it scrape the previous registers it has fetched.

 Fetching
 --------